ralatsdc/springbok-nlm-kn/README.md

 ### Python Dependencies

 We use Poetry to manage dependencies.
-Before installing dependencies, you need to have a version of Python between 3.10-3.12 installed.
-We choose to install 3.10 here.
+Before installing dependencies, you should have Python version 3.10, 3.11, or 3.12 installed.
+We choose to install 3.12 here.
 Follow these steps to set up your environment:

-#### 1. Install Python 3.10
+#### 1. Install Python 3.12

 **For Windows:**

-1. Download the Python 3.10 installer from the [official Python website](https://www.python.org/downloads/release/python-31013/).
+1. Download the Python 3.12 installer from the [official Python website](https://www.python.org/downloads/release/python-3125/).
-2. Run the installer and ensure the option "Add Python 3.10 to PATH" is checked.
+2. Run the installer and ensure the option "Add Python 3.12 to PATH" is checked.
 3. Click "Install Now" and follow the prompts to complete the installation.

 **For macOS:**

 1. Open Terminal.
-2. Install Python 3.10 using Homebrew by running:
+2. Install Python 3.12 using Homebrew by running:
     ```sh
-    brew install python@3.10
+    brew install python@3.12
     ```
 3. Verify the installation by running:
     ```sh
-    python3.10 --version
+    python3.12 --version
     ```

 If you see the error `brew: command not found`, it means Homebrew is not installed.
 To fix this: